MadhanRavuru/Docker_project/README.md

 The target classes are 0 0r 1.

 ### Classifier
 Random Forest Classifier is trained to predict the target label.
+The input data is available in *BankNote_Authentication.csv*.
 The trained classifier had test accuracy of 99 %.
 It is saved as pickle file.

 ### Frontend API - Flasgger
 The trained model is deployed using Frontend API named flasgger.